-23. Ordinary Hours of Work
+24. Ordinary Hours of Work

-23.1 Notwithstanding the NES, and due to the operational requirements of the employer, the ordinary hours of work of a teacher are 38 per week under this Agreement and may be averaged over the 12 month period of the School year, excluding annual leave and public holidays.
+24.1 Notwithstanding the NES, and due to the operational requirements of the employer, the ordinary hours of work of a teacher are 38 per week under this Agreement and may be averaged over the 12 month period of the School year, excluding annual leave and public holidays.

-23.2 Non-term weeks
+24.2 Non-term weeks

 - (i) Non-term weeks are deemed to include the four (4) weeks of annual leave as legislated under the National Employment Standards (NES) of the Act.
 A teacher is not required to attend at the school during non-term weeks but is required to perform such professional duties as are determined by the teacher as being reasonably necessary to enable the proper performance of the teacher's role.
-Where a preschool operates according to terms that approximate school terms, non-term weeks will have the same meaning. - (ii) The teacher's role is defined by the employer. - (iii) Before the beginning of Term 1 for students each year, returning school teachers are required to attend school for a maximum of seven working days, comprising of up to two days for professional learning at Adventist Schools Victoria Annual Conference (ASVAC) and five days within the school setting.
-Teachers newly employed at the start of the school year are expected to attend school for a minimum of seven working days and up to ten working days before the school year commences for students.
+Where an early learning centreoperates according to terms that approximate school terms, non-term weeks will have the same meaning. - (ii) The teacher's role is defined by the employer. - (iii) Before the beginning of Term 1 for students each year, returning school teachers are required to attend school for a maximum of five working days within the school setting.
+Teachers newly employed at the start of the school year are expected to attend school for a minimum of eight working days before the school year commences for students. - 24.3 The ordinary hours of work to be averaged over a 12 month period (excluding annual leave and public holidays) exclude those extra hours such as: - (i) school-related overseas and interstate trips, conferences and similar activities undertaken by mutual consent during non-term weeks; - (ii) exceptional circumstances, such as the requirement to provide pastoral care to students in the event of a tragedy in the school community, in which a teacher may be recalled to perform duties relating to their position. - 24.4 Secondary teachers may be required to complete up to 18 hours of extras for a full-time teacher in 2024 and 2025, and 15 hours of extras in 2026, as negotiated between the teacher and the principal.

-Note: In any school year, where ASVAC is a one-day conference, teachers will be required to attend school for a maximum of six working days comprising of one day for professional learning at ASVAC and five days within the school setting before the beginning of Term 1 for students.

-- 23.3 The ordinary hours of work to be averaged over a 12 month period (excluding annual leave and public holidays) exclude those extra hours such as: - (i) school-related overseas and interstate trips, conferences and similar activities undertaken by mutual consent during non-term weeks;

-- (ii) exceptional circumstances, such as the requirement to provide pastoral care to students in the event of a tragedy in the school community, in which a teacher may be recalled to perform duties relating to their position. - 23.4 Secondary teachers may be required to complete up to 18 hours of extras for a full-time teacher per year as negotiated between the teacher and the principal.
 The number of extras shall be limited to one extra per week, or two extras per fortnight timetable cycle and only where the teacher does not already have five (5) periods timetabled for the day.
 Variance from this may occur where extenuating circumstances exist.
 The number of extras for a part-time teacher will be calculated on a pro rata basis, based on their FTE.
-Should a part-time teacher be requested to work more than the pro-rated extras, the part-time teacher will be remunerated for the extras at the teacher's normal rate of pay. - 23.5 A primary teacher's release time shall be preserved in the following circumstances - (a) it is a school day with students in attendance, - (b) the teacher's release time is from face-to-face classroom duties, - (c) the teacher is required to forgo the release time normally taken at that time, - (d) instead of being released the teacher is required to take a class, directly supervise students or is required by the principal to attend a meeting or other work appointment, with the primary teacher's lost release time to be taken at a time agreed between the principal and the teacher.
+Should a part-time teacher be requested to work more than the pro-rated extras, the part-time teacher will be remunerated for the extras at the teacher's normal rate of pay. - 24.5 A primary teacher's release time shall be preserved in the following circumstances - (i) it is a school day with students in attendance, - (ii) the teacher's release time is from face-to-face classroom duties, - (iii) the teacher is required to forgo the release time normally taken at that time, with the primary teacher's lost release time to be taken at a time agreed between the principal and the teacher.